The Target API defines how you interact with targets in your plugin. For example, you would use the Target API to read the

 Each field has a Python class that defines its BUILD file alias, data type, and optional settings like default values.
 For example:

-These fields should make sense together.
+A target's fields should make sense together.
 For example, it does not make sense for a

-python_library target to have a
+python_source target to have a

 Any unrecognized fields will cause an exception when used in a BUILD file.

 Because fields are stand-alone Python classes, the same field definition may be reused across multiple different target types.